Does your cat travel or are you interested in flying with your cats? Pedigreed kitties do it all the time to reach cat shows. Here's how!

-Airline Travel Tips for Cats
+Travel Tips for Flying With Cats

-Continental has a special program called QuickPak for same day airport-to-airport cargo transport designed for pets--but remember, "cargo" means in the belly of the plane.
+United Airlines has a special program called PetSafe for same-day airport-to-airport cargo transport designed for pets—but remember, "cargo" means in the belly of the plane.
 Travelers can also “earn miles” with their PetPass program, a frequent flier program for animals.
 Pet Air specializes in pet transport, also in the belly of the plane.

-Jet Blue now allows pets to earn frequent flier points.
-For each leg of the trip, pets will earn two True Blue points each way--the same their human counterpart would earn for a short trip.
-The airline gives one free round-trip flight for every 100 points earned for those signed up for its free True Blue program.
+JetBlue allows pets to earn frequent flier points as well.
+For each leg of the trip, you earn 300 TrueBlue points each way when traveling with your pet.
 The airline allows a max of four pets per flight.
-The furry traveler must weigh 20 pounds or less with their carrier.
+The furry traveler must weigh 20 pounds or less with its carrier.

 Pet Airways offers air travel specifically for pets (not people) but only flies to certain destinations.
 Check for airline pet travel information to find the latest requirements and options for your pet travels using commercial carriers.
 Airlines change policies frequently so the special programs may no longer be in effect or new ones may have been created.